-Figure 10 Verification of DKK1 function in lung adenocarcinoma(

-A) Expression of DKK1 mRNA in LUAD and normal tissue of our samples.
-(B) Reverse transcription-polymerase chain reaction verification of the knockdown efficiency of DKK1 in NCI-H1299 cells.
-(C) Cell Counting Kit-8 assay to analyze the effect of knocking down DKK1 on cell proliferation.
-(D) Analysis of the effect of knocking down DKK1 on cell healing ability by cell scratch test.
-(E) Transwell assay to analyze the effect of knocking down DKK1 on cell migration (F) Effect of knockdown DKK1 on cell clonal formation capacity (*p<0.05; **p<0.01; ***p<0.001)
+Figure 10 Verification of DKK1 function in lung adenocarcinoma.
+A: Expression of DKK1 mRNA in LUAD and normal tissue of our samples.
+B: Reverse transcription-polymerase chain reaction verification of the knockdown efficiency of DKK1 in NCI-H1299 cells.
+C: Cell Counting Kit-8 assay to analyze the effect of DKK1 knockdown on cell proliferation.
+D: Analysis of the effect of DKK1 knockdown on wound-healing ability by scratch test.
+E: Transwell assay to analyze the effect of DKK1 knockdown on cell migration.
+F: Effect of DKK1 knockdown on cell clonal formation capacity.
+Significantly different at *p<0.05, **p<0.01, ***p<0.001.

 Supplementary figure 1